Copyright © 2006-2010 Davor Ocelic

 ) is

-preferred over creating one called USERNAME/adminroot/admin, so
+preferred over creating one called USERNAME

-Now that the root/admin principal exists in the
+principal exists in the

 Kerberos database, we should be able to use kadmin